viylouu/furry-framework/README.md

-# furry engine
+# furry framework
-furry engine is a game engine designed to be a game engine
+furry framework is a game framework designed to be a game engine originally but now i dont want that anymore so i changed the name to furry framework and also that starts with the same letter so it all works out in the end yay
 it is built using c99

 ## contribution